hackle/blogger/src/raw/serialize-like-javascript-the-prototype.md

 Works as expected.

+## Next

+From here on it would be straightforward - we need to integrate this pattern to the serialization layer of our client-side applications.
+Depending on what frameworks / libraries are used, the integration can be of a different level of complexity, but nonetheless possible.

 ## Summary

 A simple idea, inspired by Javascript's trivial handling of JSON objects, leads us to a simple solution in `Idris`.
 The solution is easily transferrable to any other language.